NyanMC/ChromaticArsenal/README.md

 # Chromatic Arsenal

-This is the Chromatic Arsenal source.

-If you're here to view the source, most items are stored in the items package.
-If you are wishing to look at how Chromatic Arsenal handles events such as LivingHurtEvent, you should check out the EventClassInstance class.
+This is the Chromatic Arsenal source code for versions 1.20.1 and below.
+Due to an impending rewrite, this repository has been archived in order to prevent people from wasting their time trying to PR to it or something.
+Looking for the rewrite?
+You can find it [here](https://github.com/NyanMC/NeoChromaticArsenal).